A Graph Sufficiency Perspective for Neural Networks: Introduction

-We start by considering a graph perspective in a classical fully connected layer.
-By viewing a fully connected layer output as a generalized similarity graph, each neuron computes a pairwise function between $X$ and a set of anchor points, for which the anchor points can be viewed as asymptotically dense in the support of $X$, throughout the model training and inference upon reasonable assumptions.
-This allows us to establish asymptotic sufficiency with respect to the neuron size $m$, on the output of a fully connected layer.
+We start by adopting a graph-theoretic perspective in a classical fully connected layer.
+Interpreting the output of a fully connected layer as a generalized similarity graph, each layer computes a pairwise function between the input $X$ and a set of anchor points.
+Under reasonable assumptions, these anchor points become asymptotically dense in the support of $X$ during training and inference.
+This setup allows us to establish asymptotic sufficiency of the layer output with respect to the number of neurons $m$.
 This can be further extended to include special pairwise graph feature including inner products, Euclidean distances, cosine similarity, or kernels.
 We then include the activation functions into the framework, followed by generalization into multiple fully connected layers.

-To make our theoretical results more applicable to practical scenarios, where neuron size is inherently finite, we extend our analysis by first examining the special case of discrete random variables, which naturally accommodate finite neuron sizes.
-We then broaden the focus to region-separated random variables.
-For such variables, or those that can be approximated within an error of at most $\epsilon$, we prove that any region-separating transformation is sufficient (or approximately sufficient).
-Building on this, we analyze the fully-connected layer and demonstrate that it, when combined with the ReLU activation function, can serve as a region-separating transformation.
-Finally, we extend our findings to convolutional layers, showing that they can be interpreted as performing inner products with respect to regularized anchor points.
-We establish that convolutional layers can also act as region-separating transformations and are therefore sufficient.
+To better connect with practical settings, where the number of neurons is inherently finite, we extend the analysis to finite-width networks.
+We begin with the case of discrete random variables, where finite representations are naturally compatible.
+We then broaden the analysis to region-separated random variables.
+For such variables, or those that can be approximated within an error of at most $\epsilon$, we prove that any region-separating transformation is sufficient (or approximately sufficient with the same error bound $\epsilon$).
+Building on this result, we show that a fully connected layer combined with the ReLU activation can serve as a region-separating transformation, thereby achieving sufficiency (or approximately so with error at most $\epsilon$), provided that each region is convex.
+Moreover, this sufficiency is preserved as the number of neural network layers increases.

+We proceed to quantify error bounds on the optimal prediction loss in both regression and classification settings, when the neural network is approximately sufficient.
+Finally, we extend the graph sufficiency framework to convolutional layers, interpreting their operations as inner products with regularized anchor points.
+We show that convolutional layers, too, can act as region-separating transformations and are thus sufficient.